thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 The Latest values widget type is designed to showcase the latest values of a specific entity attribute or time series data point (e.g., any Gauge Widget or Entities Table widget).
 This type of widget uses values of entity attribute(s) or time series as a data source.
-Digital Gauge in example is displaying current temperature value.
+Digital Gauge in the example is displays the current temperature value.

 {% include images-gallery.html imageCollection="wl-latest-values-datasource" %}